ankursah5/avsdbgp_3v3/README.md

  ##  Future work and limitations

- - The reference voltage needs to needs to more accurate with specifications.
+ - The reference voltage needs to be more accurate with specifications.
  - A working Enable circuitry needs to implemented for easy switching of IP.
  - The post layout spice file has parasitic BJTs.
 Their origin shall be studied and tried to get rid off.
  - The Bipolar models are imported from LTspice.